Embed This Data

-Rwanda’s economic freedom score is 64.7, making its economy the 65th freest in the 2014 Index.
+Rwanda’s economic freedom score is 64.8, making its economy the 65th freest in the 2015 Index.
 Its score remains essentially the same as last year’s, with improvements in half of the 10 economic freedoms, including freedom from corruption and trade freedom, undermined by a significant decline in business freedom.
 Rwanda is ranked 4th out of 46 countries in the Sub-Saharan Africa region, and its score exceeds the world average.

 Measures to foster a better business environment and improve government transparency and accountability have helped to limit corruption, though graft remains a problem.
-In recent years, a number of senior government officials have been fired and have faced prosecution for alleged corruption, embezzlement, and abuse of power.
 Recent improvements in the judicial system include improved training and revisions of the legal code, but the judiciary has yet to secure full independence from the executive.
 A nationwide land registration program is being implemented.

-The top individual income and corporate tax rates are 30 percent.
-Other taxes include a value-added tax (VAT) and a property transfer tax. the overall tax burden equals 13.1 percent of the domestic economy.
-The government is still reliant on aid flows; however, domestic revenue has reached new highs.
-Public expenditures are 27 percent of GDP, and government debt is below 30 percent of the size of the economy.
+Rwanda’s top individual and corporate income tax rates are 30 percent.
+Other taxes include a value-added tax and a property transfer tax.
+Total tax revenue amounts to 13.6 percent of domestic output, and government expenditures are equal to 26.3 percent of domestic production.
+Public debt is equivalent to 29 percent of gross domestic product.

-Launching a company takes two procedures and two days, and no minimum capital is required.
-Licensing requirements still cost over three times the level of average annual income.
-With relatively flexible labor regulations in place, the labor market continues to evolve.
-The government sets maximum prices for automotive fuels and subsidizes power for the 20 percent of the population that has access to electricity.
+Incorporating a business takes eight procedures and about a week on average, with no minimum capital required, but regulatory reform has slowed.
+Labor regulations are more flexible, but a more vibrant formal labor market has yet to develop.
+The state sets maximum prices for automotive fuels and subsidizes power for the 20 percent of the population with access to electricity.